 Common Questions About Job-Hunting in Japan

 I don’t live in Japan.
-Is it better to apply from overseas first or got to Japan first?
+Is it better to apply from overseas first or go to Japan first?

-Though not necessarily planned, what many foreigners do is apply for the JET Program and teach English for several years in an international school.
-While working as teachers they build up their skills and network and often find employment through connections.
+Though not necessarily planned, many foreigners apply for the JET Program, which the Japanese government runs, and teach English for several years in an international school.
+While working as teachers, they build up their skills and network and often find employment through connections.